ofsand/ecommerce-shop-backend/README.md

 ```sh
 npm start
 ```

-- Make sure to use those exact ports Please !

 - Don't hesitate to fork the project and add more functionnalities and send a pull request on the project